 - Do you want to model elevation using triangulated irregular networks?
 Or do you need to manage lidar or bathymetric point collections?
 The geodatabase has a terrain dataset to model surfaces using triangulated networks and to manage large multipoint collections such as lidar and bathymetry data.
 Terrains are used to manage massive 3D point collections (such as billion-point lidar collections) as well as other 3D features, and to generate multiresolution TINs from these collections.

-- Do you want to manage parcels or a cadastral database?
+- Do you want to manage parcels in a continuous surface of connected parcels?
 A parcel fabric is a dataset of connected parcels.
-In a cadastral fabric, parcels are represented by parcel line features, parcel point features, and parcel polygon features.
-Parcel fabrics are created and managed using the ArcGIS Survey Analyst extension.
+Parcels are represented by parcel line features, parcel point features, and parcel polygon features.

 A cartographic representation enables users to apply special overrides, rules, and graphics to ensure that the map representation is clear.
 For example, in a map display, road symbols exaggerate the size of roads and can cause conflicts with other features such as streams and buildings.
 With cartographic representations, you can offset some feature symbols to remove the conflicts—without having to change the underlying geographic location of the features.
 You can move the road representations off of the rivers and offset buildings from road symbols.